Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-\begin{lemma} Given a single-lane ring road of circumference $c$ with $R$ vehicles distributed uniformly at random (but not necessarily independently) along the length of the ring, and a merging vehicle $q$ distributed uniformly at random along an on-ramp of length $l_{on-ramp}$, the joint probability that the on-ramp's merge point into the ring road is reachable over time horizon $T$ by both an in-ring vehicle and the on-ramp vehicle is upper bounded as follows:
+\begin{lemma} Given a single-lane ring road of circumference $c$ with $R$ unconnected vehicles (HVs or UCAVs) distributed uniformly at random (but not necessarily independently) along the length of the ring, and a merging vehicle $q$ distributed uniformly at random along an on-ramp of length $l_{\text{on-ramp}}$, the joint probability that the on-ramp's merge point into the ring road is reachable over time horizon $t$ by both an in-ring vehicle and the on-ramp vehicle is bounded above as follows:

-where $d_i(v_{i,0}, a_{i, max}, T)$ is the reachable range for vehicle $i$ over the time horizon. \end{lemma}
+where $d_i(v_{i,0}, a_{i, max}, t)$ is the reachable range for vehicle $i$ over the time horizon $t$. \end{lemma}

-\begin{proof} Without loss of generality, we assume a sufficiently long on-ramp, i.e. $l_{on-ramp} \geq d_i(v_{i,0}, a_{i, max}, T)$.
+\begin{proof} Without loss of generality, we assume a sufficiently long on-ramp, i.e. $l_{\text{on-ramp}} \geq d_i(v_{i,0}, a_{i, max}, t)$.

 The above follows from analyzing the joint probability of independent events.
-The rightmost term is the probability that an arbitrary point on the on-ramp is within the reachable zone of merging vehicle $q$ over horizon $T$, and follows similar logic to that used for writing $P(reach_{in-ring})$. \end{proof}
+The rightmost term $P(reach_{\text{on-ramp}})$ is the probability that an arbitrary point on the on-ramp is within the reachable zone of merging vehicle $q$ over horizon $t$, and follows similar logic to that used for writing $P(C_{\text{in}})$. \end{proof}

 Consequently, this also relies upon the assumption that the likelihood of finding the merging vehicle in a given position is evenly distributed across the on-ramp.
-This assumption is more tenuous in this case than it was in~\Cref{lemma_HVs} because in situations of interest (such as when traffic exists on the highway) the AV will often have to yield.
+This assumption is more tenuous in this case than it was in~\Cref{lemma_HVs} because in situations of interest (such as when traffic exists on the highway) the AV may have to yield.
 This would cause the AV to spend a disproportionately large amount of time just before the merge point.
+A more thorough on-ramp analysis would also have to account for the interaction between AV behavior and HV responses; this is an interesting direction for future work.